Mast3R-AI/LLM-security/homelab/README.md

-This folder contains comprehensive instructions, descriptions and thoughts about my journey of making my own homelab.
-The idea is to create an environment for testing and learning security of AI models.
-Additionally I will learn the agentic AI with Cursor and Claude Code.
-All the projects, problems and commands will be published in that folder.
+This folder contains a project in Docker.
+My aim was to build homelab for testing security of LLM's.
+That is why I have build:
+- Docker environment with Ollama, OpenWebUI
+- Connected local LLM from rpi to Cursor on another device